Lily-Brown/algolia-takehome/customer-questions.md

 George,

 Thanks for your inquiry.
-I would love to help you out with some of your inital questions.
+I would love to help you out with some of your initial questions.

 1) What is Records Indexing?